ossrs/srs-docs/src/pages/faq-srs-stack.md

 * [Video Guides](#video-guides): Video tutorials.
 * [Getting Started](#getting-started): How to use, start, and get started with SRS Stack Server.
 * [How to Upgrade](#how-to-upgrade): How to upgrade to the latest or stable version, and why the interface click upgrade is not supported.
-* [How to set a domain](#how-to-set-domain): How to set up a domain to access the admin panel, why can't the admin panel be opened, and why can't the admin panel be accessed via IP.
+* [How to Set a Domain](#how-to-set-domain): How to set up a domain to access the admin panel, why can't the admin panel be opened, and why can't the admin panel be accessed via IP.
 * [Supported Platforms](#support-platform): Supported platforms, supported images, want to use the server or command line installation directly, or aaPanel installation.
-* [How to push multiple streams](#multiple-streams): Want to push multiple streams, want to change the default stream name and stream address.
+* [How to Push Multiple Streams](#multiple-streams): Want to push multiple streams, want to change the default stream name and stream address.
-* [How to run multiple instances](#multiple-instances): The machine has a lot of CPU, how can we support more platform forwarding, or more streams and recording, etc.
+* [How to Run Multiple Instances](#multiple-instances): The machine has a lot of CPU, how can we support more platform forwarding, or more streams and recording, etc.
-* [Low bandwidth, get more bandwidth](#bandwidth): Insufficient bandwidth, want to increase bandwidth, use SRS Stack in CVM.
+* [Low bandwidth, Get More Bandwidth](#bandwidth): Insufficient bandwidth, want to increase bandwidth, use SRS Stack in CVM.
-* [How to set up free HTTPS](#https): How to apply for a free HTTPS certificate, how to apply for certificates for multiple domain names.
+* [How to Set up Free HTTPS](#https): How to apply for a free HTTPS certificate, how to apply for certificates for multiple domain names.
-* [How to use server file for virtual live events](#virtual-live-server-file): How to upload file to server and use it in virtual live events.
+* [How to Use Server File for Virtual Live Events](#virtual-live-server-file): How to upload file to server and use it in virtual live events.
-* [How to modify the push authentication key](#update-publish-secret): Update the push authentication key, replace the push key.
+* [How to Modify the Push Authentication Key](#update-publish-secret): Update the push authentication key, replace the push key.
-* [How to disable push authentication](#no-publish-auth): Don't want push authentication, the device does not support special characters.
+* [How to Disable Push Authentication](#no-publish-auth): Don't want push authentication, the device does not support special characters.
-* [How to record to local disk](#record): How to record to the local disk of SRS Stack.
+* [How to Record to Local Disk](#record): How to record to the local disk of SRS Stack.
-* [Difference between cloud recording and cloud on-demand](#cos-vs-vod): Whether to use cloud recording or cloud on-demand, and what are the differences.
+* [Difference Between Cloud Recording and Cloud On-Demand](#cos-vs-vod): Whether to use cloud recording or cloud on-demand, and what are the differences.
-* [How to change the recording directory](#update-dvr-directory): How to modify the recording directory to another disk directory.
+* [How to Change the Recording Directory](#update-dvr-directory): How to modify the recording directory to another disk directory.
-* [Recording doesn't stop when the stream is stopped](#dvr-continue-when-unpublish): Why the recording doesn't stop immediately when the stream is stopped, but instead waits for a certain period before stopping.
+* [Recording Doesn't Stop When the Stream is Stopped](#dvr-continue-when-unpublish): Why the recording doesn't stop immediately when the stream is stopped, but instead waits for a certain period before stopping.
-* [How to quickly generate a recorded file](#dvr-fastly-generate): After stopping the stream, how to rapidly create a recorded file.
+* [How to Quickly Generate a Recorded File](#dvr-fastly-generate): After stopping the stream, how to rapidly create a recorded file.
 * [How to Record to S3 Cloud Storage](#dvr-s3-cloud-storage): Record to AWS, Azure, DigitalOcean Space, and other S3-compatible storage options.
+* [How to Record a Specific Stream](#dvr-specific-streams): How to record according to specific rules, how to record a particular stream.
-* [Unavailable after installation](#unavailable): Error prompt after installation, or Redis not ready.
+* [Unavailable After Installation](#unavailable): Error prompt after installation, or Redis not ready.
-* [Difference between SRS re-streaming and OBS re-streaming](#restream-vs-obs): The difference between SRS multi-platform re-streaming and OBS re-streaming plugin.
+* [Difference Between SRS Re-streaming and OBS Re-streaming](#restream-vs-obs): The difference between SRS multi-platform re-streaming and OBS re-streaming plugin.
-* [How SRS re-streams to custom platforms](#restream-custom): How SRS multi-platform re-streaming pushes to custom live platforms.
+* [How SRS Re-streams to Custom Platforms](#restream-custom): How SRS multi-platform re-streaming pushes to custom live platforms.
-* [How to replace FFmpeg](#use-custom-ffmpeg): How to replace the FFmpeg in SRS Stack with a custom version.
+* [How to Replace FFmpeg](#use-custom-ffmpeg): How to replace the FFmpeg in SRS Stack with a custom version.
-* [aaPanel installation of SRS is very slow](#install-speedup): Overseas aaPanel installation is very slow, access to Alibaba Cloud image is too slow.
+* [aaPanel Installation of SRS is Very Slow](#install-speedup): Overseas aaPanel installation is very slow, access to Alibaba Cloud image is too slow.
-* [How to install the latest SRS Stack in aaPanel](#bt-install-manually): Manually install aaPanel plugin, install the latest plugin.
+* [How to Install the Latest SRS Stack in aaPanel](#bt-install-manually): Manually install aaPanel plugin, install the latest plugin.
-* [aaPanel CentOS7 installation failed](#bt-centos7-error): CentOS7 aaPanel installation failed, cannot find the directory, or GLIBC version problem.
+* [aaPanel CentOS7 Installation Failed](#bt-centos7-error): CentOS7 aaPanel installation failed, cannot find the directory, or GLIBC version problem.
-* [How to purchase AI face-swapping service](#how-to-buy-ai): How to implement AI face-swapping?
+* [How to Purchase AI Face-swapping Service](#how-to-buy-ai): How to implement AI face-swapping?
 How to buy models?
 Who to buy from?
-* [How to implement the requirements or features](#rules): Want to implement more features, want to customize, want to optimize and improve.
+* [How to Implement the Requirements or Features](#rules): Want to implement more features, want to customize, want to optimize and improve.
-* [Unable to achieve the desired effect](#can-not-replay): Encounter problems, cannot achieve the desired effect.
+* [Unable to Achieve the Desired Effect](#can-not-replay): Encounter problems, cannot achieve the desired effect.
-* [Difference between SRS Stack and SRS](#diff-srs): The difference between SRS Stack and SRS, why there is SRS Stack.
+* [The Difference Between SRS Stack and SRS](#diff-srs): The difference between SRS Stack and SRS, why there is SRS Stack.
-* [Difference with aaPanel](#diff-baota): Difference with virtual machine management software aaPanel.
+* [The Difference with aaPanel](#diff-baota): Difference with virtual machine management software aaPanel.
-* [Difference with Video Cloud](#diff-vcloud): Difference with general video cloud services.
+* [The Difference with Video Cloud](#diff-vcloud): Difference with general video cloud services.
-* [How to reinstall the system](#reinstall): For friends who already have Lighthouse or CVM.
+* [How to Reinstall the System](#reinstall): For friends who already have Lighthouse or CVM.
-* [How to authorize troubleshooting](#auth-bt): How to authorize machine permissions when encountering problems.
+* [How to Authorize Troubleshooting](#auth-bt): How to authorize machine permissions when encountering problems.
 * [Cost Optimization](#cost-opt): About cost and cost optimization.
 * [OpenAPI](#openapi): About open API, using API to get related information.
 * [Feature List](#features): About the list of supported features.